Review

 How It Stacks Up

-The Dell U3225QE is cheaper at around $900, but it’s 60Hz with a more reflective matte coat and a less Mac-friendly OSD.
-The persistent rumors of a 32-inch Apple Studio Display point to something in the $2,500+ range with mini-LED, which makes the MA320UG look reasonable if you want a 32-inch Mac display this year and don’t want to wait.
+The Dell U3225QE is cheaper at around $900 with 120Hz and Thunderbolt 4, but it has a more reflective matte coat and a less Mac-friendly OSD.
+The 32-inch Apple Studio Display XDR sits well above $3,000, which makes the MA320UP look reasonable if you want a 32-inch glossy Mac display without crossing into reference-monitor pricing.
 If you specifically need 5K resolution for retina-perfect scaling, look at the BenQ MA270S 27-inch sibling or the Studio Display instead.

 Who Should Buy This

-Mac users who want a 32-inch high-refresh display for general productivity, photo work, or light video editing, and who don’t need the absolute pixel density of a 5K or 6K panel.
-If you’re staring at code, spreadsheets, or Final Cut timelines eight hours a day, the combination of 4K real estate at 120Hz with one-cable Thunderbolt is hard to argue with at this price.
+Mac users who want a 32-inch glossy 4K display for general productivity, photo work, or light video editing, and who don’t need the absolute pixel density of a 5K or 6K panel.
+If you’re staring at code, spreadsheets, or Final Cut timelines eight hours a day, the combination of 4K real estate, P3 color matching, and one-cable USB-C is hard to argue with at this price.